theRealGetman/feature-manager/README.md

 ```dart
 enum FeatureValueType { text, toggle, doubleNumber, integerNumber, json }
 ```

-## Todo

-- [ ] Use remote sources.
-  - use abstraction to make it easy for anyone to implement new providers like:
-    - custom api config
-    - firebase remote config
-    - amplitude experiments
-    - etc.

-- [ ] Use permanent notification to access dev settings

-- [x] Add sync calls of `isEnabled` and `getValue` for `FeatureManager`

 ## Contributions
 Feel free to contact me (a.e.getman@gmail.com) or create Merge Requests for this repository :)